Death is just the beginning in this dark, chilling Gothic Regency Romance...

 When they were children, Nicholas never understood his aunt's brilliant but unemotional ward, or her many strange scientific studies.
 He ought to take her back to London, so she can make a proper society match--except he can't stop thinking about her.
-But with the line between life and death blurred by Felicity's experiments, can he convince her that she's no longer alone, and her proper place is by his side?
+But with the line between life and death blurred by Felicity's macabre experiments, can he convince her that she's no longer alone, and her proper place is by his side?

-Previously released in Charmed at Christmas
+Previously released in CHARMED AT CHRISTMAS

 Bocka Morrow, Coast of Cornwall, England